symfony/symfony-docs/components/http_foundation/introduction.rst

   returns the list of accepted charsets ordered by descending quality;

 * :method:`Symfony\\Component\\HttpFoundation\\Request::getEncodings`:
-  returns the list of accepted encodings in preferable order.
+  returns the list of accepted charsets ordered by descending quality;

   .. versionadded:: 2.4
       The ``getEncodings()`` method was added in Symfony 2.4.